People

 brian.chan@duke.edu

-Brian's research focuses on understanding physical properties biopolymers.
+Brian's research focuses on understanding the physical properties of biopolymers.
 His current projects include developing models of chromatin organization in eukaryotic cells, human airway mucus, and RNA-protein condensates.

 Favorite Polymer: DNA